composize

 });

-The Excel DSL supports merging cells both horizontally (using colSpan) and vertically (using rowSpan):
+The @composize/excel DSL supports merging cells both horizontally (using colSpan) and vertically (using rowSpan):

 To merge cells horizontally, use the colSpan option: